Mistakes by dentists can be agonisingly painful and very expensive to put right. Remedial treatment can take a long time and cost thousands of pounds.

 What Do I Do Next?
 Book A Free Chat

-He can advise you whether the treatment you received was sub-standard and whether you can claim compensation as a result.
+Our team can advise you whether the treatment you received was sub-standard and whether you can claim compensation as a result.
 Contact him for more advice on how to claim.